PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Relan Gives Chase

 Relan rounded the corner and slipped on the cobbles.
-With a monstrous strength and nearly inhuman dexterity, he caught himself on his palm and shoved the upper half of his body back on to balance.
+With inhuman dexterity and a strength that came from long days of hard work on the farm, he caught himself on his palm and shoved the upper half of his body back on to balance.

-He saw two men carrying Sabriella away, holding her over their shoulder.
-A third man, weak and pale had been knocked down and was sobbing, pleading -- using all manner of unmanly, unheroic behavior to stop the men.
-What was the matter with him?
-Relan wondered.
-Had he not read the sagas?
-Had he not heard the minstrels sing of heroes protecting beautiful ladies with acts of tremendous physical valor?
+As he ran, he saw two men in black running away with Sabriella, one holding her over his shoulder, the other glaring back at him and brandishing a wickedly curved knife.
+He was pretty sure they weren't priests , the infinitely kind and forgiving, first Goddess of Mercy, Dar.

+On the street in front of him a third man lay on the cobbles.
+He lifted a hand weakly and called after the kidnappers.
+"Please!
+Don't hurt her," he sobbed.
+Sobbed, thought Relan?
+What weak, unmanly, unheroic behavior was this?
+Had this man not heard the sagas?
+The full-throated minstrels singing of how heroes were to act when protecting beautiful ladies in distress through acts of physical valor?

+Clearly, this one would be no help.
+Relan dashed passed him and turned the corner.
+In front of him was a long alley.
+Sabriella was nowhere to be seen.
+What sorcery was this?
+Relan ran faster, trusting that if the hero was pure of heart, he would come through okay in the end.

+In defense of this naiveté, Relan had spend many of his formative years listening to wandering minstrels trying to coax a meal out of flint-hearted farmers with song at the village longhouse.
+He knew them all by heart.
+And in not a single one of them had the hero ever stopped to check the doors he ran past.

+# The Con is in.

+Relan ran on and on, running out of patience before he ran out of breath.
+He trotted to a halt and spun around, searching the blameless buildings of old Robrecht town as if they had personally wronged him.
+But, in the end, he was left with the ugly fact, they had gotten away with with love of his young life.

+Cursing his luck and the perfidious sorcery with which Sabriella had snatched away from him, he returned to where he had lost her.
+The wretched man was still sobbing in the middle of the street.
+When he heard Relan's sandals scrape the street,

+The kidnapped sister because I owed them money.
+We need money to get her back.

+But I can rescue her.

+You?
+You don't even have a sword!

+So relan had gone in search of a sword.

+One of the friends is wounded.
+Oh Shit!
+Cried one of the kidnappers!

+he backhands her and runs away.
+Ashamed and embarrassed.

 # 14